JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

     - Click on every navigation menu item (Home, Phrases, Log In & Register) and verify that they link to the correct page and that the active page is correctly highlighted.
     - Hover over the "Phrases", "Login" and “Register” links and verify the hover colour change features work as expected.
     - Click on the "Phrases", "Login and “Register” links and verify that they go correctly to the Phrases, Login and Register pages.
-    - Change the screen size to mobile and tablet, and click the hamburger icon in order to verify that the menu drops down correctly and that the menu items are fully visible.
+    - Change the screen size to mobile and click the hamburger icon in order to verify that the menu drops down correctly and that the menu items are fully visible.
-    - Conclude by verifying that functionality and responsiveness is all working correctly on mobile phone and tablet.
+    - Conclude by verifying that functionality and responsiveness is all working correctly on mobile and tablet view.

 2. Introduction Text:
     - Go to "Home" page from a desktop.
-    - Confirm that the jumbotron text section is correctly appearing on screen and is fully responsive when the width of the window is reduced to mobile size.
+    - Confirm that the jumbotron text section is correctly appearing on screen and is fully responsive when the width of the window is reduced to tablet and mobile size.

 3. Three Cards & Two Images:
     - Confirm that the three cards are correctly spaced on screen and are fully responsive.